Pineapples can be intimidating to buy. Lots of people don’t know how to tell if it is ripe or how to cut it so they avoid them and walk right by.

 In three easy steps, you will know by simply looking at them, smelling them, and feeling them.

 How to tell if a pineapple is ripe is simple.
 You can tell by smelling the bottoms.
 If you get a sweet fruity smell then it is ripe.
 Also, the more yellow a pineapple is the riper it is.

-3 Ways to Tell if pineapples are ripe
+How to Tell if pineapples are ripe in 3 Steps

 If you have never bought a pineapple before because you were sure how to tell if it was ripe then stay with me here.
 I will go over three simple ways to tell if a pineapple is ripe or not.